ChaoticAkantor/CARPG/README.md

 1 Frag/score = 1 XP, no nonsence calculations and bloated numbers.
 All XP is shared between players!
 And minion classes share XP with their master.
 No more hogging.

+# How do I use Skills?
+ Pressing Tertiary Fire (M3 by default) will activate your class ability.

+ Most if not all abilities are togglable and will drain class resource (default is called Energy) in some way.
+But some can only be activated whilst energy is full.

 # Current Classes
 # Medic - Healer
 Toggles a healing aura with a very large radius, can heal yourself as well as friendly players and friendly NPC's.
 The minion class' best friend!
 Can also revive players and NPC's at double the normal drain rate when triggered.
-NPC healing is 2x stronger.
+NPC healing is 50% stronger.

 # Berserker - HP/Lifesteal Tank
+Gain lifesteal.
-Toggles a bloodlust rage state, a scaling % of your AP is converted into bonus temporary HP and will allow you to overheal, you also gain lifesteal for a % of damage dealt, doubled if holding a melee weapon.
+Toggles a bloodlust rage state, giving % bonus HP, allowing you to overheal.
+Whilst bloodlust is active you gain double lifesteal, doubled again if holding a melee weapon.
 Any overhealed health will slowly drain back to your default whilst inactive.
+Has to fully recover between uses, but can be deactivated early to refund remaining cost.

 # Engineer - Robot Minions
 Can summon friendly robots based on maximum reserve power via a menu.